Kishikawa1286/matlab-jupyter/README.md

 Set installation path as the default value (`/usr/local/MATLAB/R2023a`).

-Now you can find Matlab kernel in "Select kernel" > "Jupyter kernel...".
+Now you can find Matlab kernel in "Select kernel" > "Jupyter kernel..."!